Glossary of terms - Youth

 Proactively using or addressing digital media and technology in youth work.
 Digital media and technology can be either a tool, an activity or a content in youth work.
 Digital youth work is not a youth work method, it can be included in any youth work setting and it has the same goals as youth work in general.

-In youth mobility projects, a group leader is an adult of at least 18 years old who joins the young people participating in a Youth Exchange in order to ensure their effective learning (Youthpass), protection and safety.
+In youth mobility projects, a group leader is an adult of at least 18 years old who joins the young people participating in a Youth Exchange or DiscoverEU Inclusion Action in order to ensure their effective learning (Youthpass), protection and safety.

 Informal group of young people